LTingey/startup/README.md

 After changing files in the server, **don't forget to restart Caddy**: `sudo service caddy restart` \
 Deploy to server: `./deployWebsite.sh  -k ~/Desktop/cs260/production.pem -h 3.133.80.25` \
 Deploy to Simon: `./deployFiles.sh -k ~/Desktop/cs260/production.pem -h tingey.click -s simon` \
-What I learned from Simon assignment: I really need to learn more about svg, Caddy needs one of the files to be named index.html
+What I learned from Simon assignment: I really need to learn more about svg, Caddy needs one of the files to be named index.html \
+#### CSS
+**Flex:** `align-content` determines the spacing between lines, while `align-items` determines how the items as a whole are aligned within the container \